mac-comp240/hw5_dynamic-arrays/README.md

 ## Grading criteria

-1. Good coding practice applies in regard to a header comment in the file for this program with your name in it, proper indenting, and readability.
+1. Good coding practice: correctly indented/formatted code, header comment describing the program, name in header comment, readable.
 2. Your functions should work correctly as described.
 3. You answer the question above correctly in a file named `report.txt`.